RalphHightower/blog/README.md

 ---
 ## Reason for Starting a Blog.

-I was an independent voter.
-Trump turned me into a straight ticket Democrat.

 I started my blog because I realized that maintaining my opinion that [Donald Trump Is a Fucking Idiot](https://ralphhightower.github.io/RalphHightower/Opinions/DonaldTrumpIsAFuckingIdiot.html) was going to be unwieldy to update and maintain.
 You may have a different opinion from mine.
 But the only person that can convince me that Trump is not a fucking idiot is Donald Trump himself.
 I probably won't change your opinion or vote.
 Likewise, you won't be able to change my assignment of Trump.

 Both political parties fucked up in 2016.
 - The Democrats chose Hillary because it was *"her turn."*
-- The Republicans chose the candidate, Donald Trump, that was, and still is, unfit and unqualified to be president.[^21] Both candidates are polarizing!
+- The Republicans chose the candidate, Donald Trump, that was, and still is, unfit and unqualified to be president.[^21]

+Both candidates are polarizing!

 [^21]: Trump meets the constitutional age requirement, but that's saying little.
 [^22]: Wikipedia — [Trump derangement syndrome](https://en.wikipedia.org/wiki/Trump_derangement_syndrome?wprov=sfla1)

-Discussions and comments can be placd here: [RalphHightower/blog · Discussions · GitHub](https://github.com/RalphHightower/blog/discussions).
+Discussions and comments can be placed here: [RalphHightower/blog · Discussions · GitHub](https://github.com/RalphHightower/blog/discussions).

 ## Third Rate Game Show Host